-- Gibbs Hill Track is open for mountain biking until 30 September 2013.
+- Gibbs Hill Track is open for mountain biking 1 May to 30 September 2015.

-- Torrent Bay - water taxi and charter vessel use: Please note that water taxis and day charter vessels are no longer able to pick up passengers or their gear from Torrent Bay.
-There is a limited drop off service operating in the morning between 9.00am and 12.00.
-The nearest pick up points to Torrent Bay are Anchorage (30 minutes - low tide or 1 hour 30mins - high tide) and Bark Bay (2 hours).
+- Torrent Bay - water taxi and charter vessel use: Note that water taxis and day charter vessels are no longer able to pick up passengers or their gear from Torrent Bay.
+There is a limited drop off service operating in the morning between 9 am and noon.
+The nearest pick up points to Torrent Bay are Anchorage (30 minutes - low tide or 1 hour 30min - high tide) and Bark Bay (2 hours).

 - Water taxis can still visit Torrent Bay outside of these hours to service landowners and their guests at Torrent Bay Township.

-- Onetahuti - The bridge and Boardwalk at Onetahuti was opened on the 17th November 2013. providing an all tide crossing.
+- Onetahuti - the bridge and Boardwalk at Onetahuti is open, providing an all tide crossing.

-For more inormation contact the Nelson Regional Visitor Centre
+For more information contact the Nelson Visitor Centre.

 - Bookings phone: +64 3 546 8210.

-For more information contact the Nelson Regional Visitor Centre.
+For more information contact the Nelson Visitor Centre.

 - Changing weather conditions in the park can cause frost, snow and freezing temperatures overnight.
 Be prepared: have adequate gear and check the weather before you go.